eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/60-compose-operators-to-implement-game-logic.md

 )
 ```

-- Part 1 is responsable of checking that all values in the array are strings. for that we are using `every` (call a callback with every value of an array) and `isString` (check if a calue is a string) from `lodash`
+- Part 1 is responsible of checking that all values in the array are strings. for that we are using `every` (call a callback with every value of an array) and `isString` (check if a calue is a string) from `lodash`
-- Part 2 is responsable of compare each letter from the `word` to all the letters from what the user types (`guess`).
+- Part 2 is responsible of compare each letter from the `word` to all the letters from what the user types (`guess`).

 - finally we are setting our game into our React app using `useBroadcaster`